khurrumsaleem/adder/README.rst

 ==================================================================

 The Advanced Dimensional Depletion for Engineering of Reactors (ADDER) software is a flexible, performant, and modern fuel management and depletion tool.
-The target audience of this tool is first the Research and Test Reactor Program at Argonne National Laboratory (ANL) and, eventually, to experts outside of ANL.
-This report is the user guide for the software release referred to as ADDER v1.0.1.
+The report included in the Documents folder is the user guide for the software release referred to as ADDER v1.1.0, released in July 2025.

 This software is fundamentally an interface between the user, external neutron diffusion or transport theory solvers, and a depletion solver.
 The user will